marcohalomoan/AIProjects/README.md

-Checking and removing stopwords obtained by importing nltk stopwords file Finding and removing the words ends in "n't" or is the word "not" or "no" or "never" using Regular Expression Removing digits from 0-9 using Regular Expression for words that are not found in stopwords After both training and test data are scrubbed, we vectorize them using CountVectorizer() (Appendix 1) and TfidfVectorizer() (Appendix 2) separately, resulting into 2 vectorized training data and 2 vectorized test data.
-To ensure the labels are formatted according to model requirements, we used LabelEncoder() (Appendix 3) to reformat them.
+Checking and removing stopwords obtained by importing nltk stopwords file Finding and removing the words ends in "n't" or is the word "not" or "no" or "never" using Regular Expression Removing digits from 0-9 using Regular Expression for words that are not found in stopwords After both training and test data are scrubbed, we vectorize them using CountVectorizer() and TfidfVectorizer() separately, resulting into 2 vectorized training data and 2 vectorized test data.
+To ensure the labels are formatted according to model requirements, we used LabelEncoder() to reformat them.

 There is also Word Embeddings using Word2Vec that is more context sensitive and can extract more insight of the data.
 However, implementing the word embedding model itself requires another neural network which need to be trained and parameterized.
 Due to time constraint, we considered CountVectorizer and TF-IDF Vectorizer sufficient to fulfill our needs of vectorizing the reviews data.